-Blue Jacks top Islanders 3-2 on Atkinson's overtime winner
+Blue Jackets top Islanders 3-2 on Atkinson's overtime winner

 Columbus' lead lasted until 8:48 of the third period when Tavares's shot from inside the blue line eluded Joonas Korpisalo.
 Korpisalo finished with 20 saves on 22 shots.

-The game remained tied until Atkinson poked Dubinsky's pass into the net for the winner.
+The game remained tied until Atkinson poked Dubinsky's pass from behind the net past Greiss for the winner.

+''Dubinsky chose the harder route to go behind the net and (found) me to make a great play,'' Atkinson said.

 UP NEXT: